-Create plans and implementation strategies to ensure transit supportive development occurs within a 1⁄2 mile walk of future light rail stations.
+Create plans and implementation strategies to ensure transit supportive development occurs within a 1⁄2 mile light rail stations.

 $O{I}$

 Develop station area plans that advance the City's Vision 2029 once the locations are known and before design and development of the stations.